 NCARB is committed to a thorough and sound design process.
 The important contributions of the psychometric experts who advise us, and of the architects who serve on our volunteer committees, will continue in the coming months—and years—as ARE 5.0 moves from concept to development.
 ARE 5.0 is anticipated to launch in late 2016, and the next few years will be devoted to development and integration testing.
-In July 2013, the ARE 5.0 Test Specification Task Force began development of the new Test Specification, which was strongly guided by results of the 2012 Practice Analysis.
-The NCARB Board of Directors approved the new Test Specification, outlining the final division and exam structure, in December 2013.
-Details about the transition from ARE 4.0 to ARE 5.0 will be announced in late Spring 2014.

-ARE 5.0 is being developed by practitioner volunteers from across the U.S., ranging from recently licensed to experienced architects, from large firms to small firms, from education to private practice, all of which allow the future exam to reflect the broad aspects of current practice.
-These architects voluntarily serve on ARErelated committees that fulfill critical functions such as: setting standards for the exam; development and implementation of the practice analysis; exam research and development; writing, editing, and pretesting items; developing and applying grading criteria; and updating the test specification.
+ARE 5.0 is being developed by practitioner volunteers from across the United States, ranging from recently licensed to experienced architects, from large firms to small firms, from education to private practice, all of which allow the future exam to reflect the broad aspects of current practice.
+These architects voluntarily serve on ARE-related committees that fulfill critical functions such as: setting standards for the exam; development and implementation of the practice analysis; exam research and development; writing, editing, and pretesting items; developing and applying grading criteria; and updating the test specification.

 Leading up to the launch of ARE 5.0 in 2016, NCARB will provide ongoing updates to candidates about the development of ARE 5.0 as well as tips and resources to help prepare for the transition to the future exam.